Steph Cooke, LMFTA (License #12234A)

-Steph (she/they) is from the foothills of North Carolina and has been practicing for 3+ years.
+Steph (they/she) is from the foothills of North Carolina and has been practicing as an LMFTA since 2020.

 As a marriage and family therapist, Steph works with a variety of individuals, couples, and families with different dimensions of diversity.
 Awareness of intersectionality is important in their work, particularly with BIPOC and LGBTQ+ identities.

 Steph approaches therapy from a humanistic and systemic perspective; she considers all aspects of a client’s life, especially their relationships with others.
 Steph has a goal-oriented, collaborative approach to therapeutic change.
 Steph empowers clients through encouragement and highlighting helpful narratives of one's life and relationships.
 Steph has led workshops in their community that focus on creating inclusive practices both in therapy and the broader community.

 Prior to joining Redfish, Steph worked with children in school and day treatment settings, with young adults in college settings, and at an outpatient family therapy center.
 Steph is also pursuing their Ph.D. and has been highly active in supporting the growth of therapists-in-training.

 Licensed Marriage & Family Therapist Associate (LMFTA #12234A)

 MA, Marriage & Family Therapy -- Appalachian State University

 Certified in Systemic Multicultural Counseling

 BA, Psychology & Sociology -- University of North Carolina at Greensboro